cs4560-utah-sp24/test/tests/chapter1-exercise-http-1-1-tests.md

     ...   method="GET")

-In addition to these changes, the signature of your `request` function should now include an optional argument, `headers`, which is a dictionary mapping strings to strings representing header names mapping to their values.
+In addition to these changes, the signature of your `request` method should now include an optional argument, `headers`, which is a dictionary mapping strings to strings representing header names mapping to their values.